jsonkile/Minnies/README.md

 - Baseline profiles
 - CI/CD

+## Build Variants
+Minnies has a free and premium flavor.
+The free flavor includes paid deliveries while the premium flavor which in a real world scenerio would be a 'paid' version of the app offers free delivery.
+Both versions can be installed and tested simultaneously on a device.

 ## Preview 📲
-Feel free to go through the app for yourself - Download the app [here](https://www.dropbox.com/s/2hgr9ec02d8qyqe/minnies_app.apk?dl=0).
+Feel free to go through the app for yourself - Download the free version [here](https://www.dropbox.com/s/b4wts0ycburpuz8/free_minnies_app.apk?dl=0) | Download the premium version [here](https://www.dropbox.com/s/99w5wn5entwrhid/premium_minnies_app.apk?dl=0)

 ## Tech Stack 🏗️
 Popular and stable android development libraries and tools used